-It's Christmas Eve and Emily Webster (Holly Elissa) wants the family to do some traditional stuff, not always easy as her husband Michael (Brendan Fehr) is a military geologist who doesn't know the meaning of "day off" and their teenage daughter Tia (Jodelle Ferland) would rather be with her friends.
-The only one who is up for the holiday stuff is their young son Shane (Ryan Grantham) who when they go into the Alaskan wilderness packs enough gear for a fortnight.
-But it seems that Shane's eagerness may come in helpful when due to an ice shelf collapsing in the Russian Arctic shockwaves from the Ice Quake hit the region and lead to a whole series of natural disasters which put the Webster family in deadly danger.
-But it is not just the Webster's who are in danger as a methane explosion threatens to destroy the planet unless they, with the help of Michael's superior, Colonel Bill Hughes (Victor Garber) can stop it.
+It's Christmas Eve and Emily Webster (Holly Elissa - Polar Storm) wants the family to do some traditional stuff, not always easy as her husband, Michael (Brendan Fehr - Wrapped Up In Christmas), is a military geologist who doesn't know the meaning of "day off" and their teenage daughter, Tia (Jodelle Ferland - Pictures of Hollis Woods), would rather be with her friends than her parents.
+The only one who is up for the holiday stuff is their young son, Shane (Ryan Grantham), who, when they go into the Alaskan wilderness, packs enough gear for a fortnight.
+But it seems that Shane's eagerness may come in useful when due to an ice shelf collapsing in the Russian Arctic shockwaves from the Ice Quake hit the region and lead to a whole series of natural disasters which put the Webster family in deadly danger.
+But it is not just the Webster's who are in danger as a methane explosion threatens to destroy the planet unless they, with the help of Michael's superior, Colonel Bill Hughes (Victor Garber - The Music Man), can stop it.

-So in many ways "Ice Quake" is the combination of two types of movies as we have the family stuck in the wilderness but combined with a threat of global disaster with all these natural phenomena such as ice geysers, shockwaves and avalanches.
-As such you know what to expect to a certain extent with scenes of running from avalanches, injuries, arguments between the family and so on.
-You also have the typical late night TV movie special effects which are not believable as well as the abundance of tongue in cheek dialogue.
+So in many ways "Ice Quake" is the combination of two types of movies as we have the family stuck in the wilderness but then combined with a threat of global disaster with all these natural phenomena such as ice geysers, shockwaves and avalanches.
+As such you know what to expect to a certain extent with scenes of running from avalanches, sustaining injuries, arguments between the family and so on.
+You also have the typical late night TV movie special effects which are not believable and alongside them you have an abundance of tongue in cheek dialogue.